 Who Owns the Truck?

 As noted above, truck drivers are not always to blame for accidents.
-The truck itself may have a defect that was never identified or repaired by the trucking company.
-If the brakes were not maintained, for instance, then the driver may have been unable to stop.
+The truck may have a defect that the trucking company never identified or repaired.
+If the brakes were not maintained, the driver may have been unable to stop.
 The brakes themselves might be defective.
 In that case, the manufacturer of the part could be liable.

 Which Other Parties May Be at Fault?